Black-box optimization on hyper-rectangle using Recursive Modified Pattern Search and application to ROC-based Classification Problem: Comparative study on Benchmark functions

-In Table \ref{table_5000}, we note down the maximum and minimum values of the obtained solutions after minimizing the 5000 dimensional objective functions with RMPS starting from 3 distinct randomly generated (under 3 consecutive random number generating seeds in MATLAB) initial points.
-The average computation time in each case has been also noted down in Table \ref{table_5000}.
-Due to requirement of excessive amount of time to solve these problems using GA and SA, we could not evaluate their performances in this case.
+In Table \ref{table_5000}, we note down the maximum and minimum values of the obtained solutions after minimizing the 5000 dimensional objective functions with RMPS starting from 3 randomly generated initial points.
+Along with the case where the true global minimum is an interior point on the domain, we also consider the scenario where the true global minimum is a boundary point.
+The average computation time in each case is also noted down in Table \ref{table_5000}.
+Both the best and the worst solution cases out of these 3 starting point scenarios are noted.
+In this case also, it is observed that the obtained best and the worst solutions are quite close to each other, for both boundary and non-boundary cases.
+For GA and SA, due to unreasonable amount of required computation time in this case scenario, we avoid including their performance results in this paper.